dakshjain97/dakshjain97.github.io/_posts/2024-02-10-Fashion_order_return_prediction.md

 ---
 layout: post
-title: Prediction of order returns for fashion category
+title: Prediction of returns for fashion orders in ecommerce
 subtitle:
 cover-img:
 thumbnail-img: